gbv/beaconspec/appendices.md

 BEACON
   : is a data interchange format as specified in this document.
 BEACON file
-  : is a link dump serialized in BEACON text format or BEACON XML format.
+  : is a link dump serialized in BEACON text format.
 BEACON text format
-  : is a condense format to serialize link dumps as specified in this document.
+  : is a condense format to serialize link dumps as specified in this document. link
-BEACON XML format
-  : is an XML format to serialize link dumps as specified in this document. link
   : is a triple of source URI, target URI, and annotation. link dump